aldebaran/qibuild/doc/guide/cmake/create_lib.rst

 Requirements
 ------------

-We assume you have a QiBuild project containing a executable named ``foo``.
+We assume you have a qiBuild project containing a executable named ``foo``.

 You can use ``qibuild create foo`` to get such a project.